arbezerra/ansible-kubernetes/README.md

 ## Install

-1. Change `--apiserver-advertise-address` to the external ip of master in `playbooks/cluster.yml`, and change the load balancer ip pool on `playbooks/metallb.yml`, and change both staging and production emails in `playbooks/cert-manager.yml`.
+1. Copy `defaults/main.yml` to `values.yml` and change the values.

 2. Set the hostnames of nodes in the file `hosts`.

-3. Execute the ansible playbook with `ansible-playbook -i hosts install.yml`.
+3. Execute the ansible playbook with `ansible-playbook -i hosts site.yml --ask-become-pass --extra-vars="@values.yml"`.